brainzv1/Operation-Detection/ReadMe.md

 Notice: the train process is heavy on the GPU, and it uses a lot of resources from your computer, make sure to give it a lot of time to run.
-You can also configure the number of epochs or other variables. git repisotry for our code https://github.com/brainzv1/manualOperationsProject/edit/main/ReadMe.md If there any problem here is the result of pip list using our conda env
+You can also configure the number of epochs or other variables. git repisotry for our code [https://github.com/brainzv1/manualOperationsProject/edit/main/ReadMe.md](https://github.com/brainzv1/Operation-Detection)
+If there any problem here is the result of pip list using our conda env

 We’ve created “mmaction2/commands.txt” so you can do train and test and other code usage from terminal the way you like from the project folder.

-(openmmlab) [atamni@auth.ad.bgu.ac.il@dt-gpu-02 Operation-Detection]$ pip list Package                  Version    Editable project location
+(openmmlab) Operation-Detection pip list
+Package                  Version    Editable project location
 ------------------------ ---------- -------------------------------------------------------------------
 absl-py                  2.0.0